www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2024-08-06-t42-establish-cell-api.md

 At the end, this avoids creating complex configurations by chaining multiple config functions by hand.
 Lately, this has proven to be not working and created severe configuration costs.

+This is needed for [the issue "Publish public website source code"](task-archive/9999-2021-03-21-publish-public-website-source-code.md).
 # Tasks
 * [ ] Extract Cell API tasks from [the issue "Create game based on optimization networks"](../features/task-archive/2022-12-21-1-create-game-based-on-optimization-networks.md).
     * [o] Isolate Cin `Dem#process` from currently main `Dem#process`, in order to isolate data. -> The service option CinSerive was used instead.